 - 2. Content: A Data Recovery Plan shall include at minimum: dates of fieldwork and personnel qualifications, level and location(s) of excavation needed, laboratory processing and analysis protocol, detailed notes, photographs and drawings of all excavation and soil samples, curation and cost estimates. - 3.
 Timing: The Data Recovery Plan shall be submitted and approved by Environmental Coordinator before fieldwork can begin.
 All excavation and recovery activities shall require Native American monitoring.
 Curation or a financial guarantee for data analysis filing and curation must be demonstrated to the County before land use permit approval, or prior to final building inspection, to allow the project to move forward. - ii.
 Monitoring Plan.
 A monitoring plan shall be submitted to the County prior to issuance of construction permit, prepared by a County-approved archaeologist, for review and approval by the Environmental Coordinator.
 The intent of this Plan is to outline monitoring guidelines and protocol for all earth-disturbing activities in areas identified as potentially sensitive for cultural resources.
 The monitoring plan shall include at a minimum: - a.
 List of personnel involved in the monitoring activities; - b.
-Inclusion of involvement of the Native American community, as appropriate; - c.
+Inclusion of involvement of the Native American community and culturally affiliated Native American community, as appropriate; - c.
 Description of how the monitoring shall occur; - d.
 Description of frequency of monitoring (e.g., full-time, part time, spot checking); - e.
 Description of what resources are expected to be encountered; - f.
 Description of circumstances that would result in the halting of work at the project site (e.g., What is considered "significant" archaeological resources?); - g.
 Description of procedures for halting work on the site and notification procedures; - h.
 Description of monitoring reporting procedures; and - i.
 Description of provisions defining education of the construction crew and establishing protocol for treating unanticipated findings.
-This training will include a description of the types of resources that may be found in the project area, the protocols to be used in the event of an unanticipated discovery, the importance of cultural resources to the Native American community, and the laws protecting significant archaeological and historical sites. - b.
+This training will include a description of the types of resources that may be found in the project area, the protocols to be used in the event of an unanticipated discovery, the importance of cultural resources and sacred sites to the Native American community and culturally affiliated Native American community, and the laws protecting significant archaeological and historical sites. - j.
+The Native American monitor or a tribal representative should participate in the cultural sensitivity training for the project participants. - c.
 Environmental Determination: Pursuant to CEQA Section 15183, projects complying with all standards set forth in this section will be consistent with the community plan certified EIR.
-Failure to meet all the standards will require additional environmental review necessary to examine whether there are project-specific significant effects which are peculiar to the project or its site. - c.
-Required Findings: Any land use permit application within the ASA shall be approved only where the Review Authority can make one of the following required findings.
+Failure to meet all the standards will require additional environmental review necessary to examine whether there are project-specific significant effects which are peculiar to the project or its site.

-3. Development Standards.
+- d.
+Required Findings: Any land use permit application within the ASA shall be approved only where the Review Authority can make one of the following required findings. - (i) The site design and development incorporated adequate measures to fully avoid impacting archeological resources and ensure that archeological resources will be acceptably and adequately protected, or - (ii) The site design and development cannot be feasibly changed to avoid intrusion into or disturbance of archaeological resources.
+The project design and construction incorporated adequate site measures and methodology to minimize and mitigate impacts to identified archeological resources. - 3.
+Development Standards.
 All new development shall be considered compliant with the community plan when they incorporate all site planning and design features necessary to demonstrate (in order of priority); avoidance of impacts to sensitive resources, minimization of impacts through careful siting, considerate design and construction practices if avoidance is not possible, and as a last resort, excavation and recovery of those resources as mitigation for unavoidable impacts.